professorManoel/professorManoel/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studenting
-- 🌱 I’m currently learning java, MSQL, HTML, CSS.
-C++
+- 🌱 I’m currently learning java, MSQL, HTML, CSS, javaScript, C++